Beatzoid/sfml-macos/README.md

 <br />

-Then, open it in VSCode.
+Then, open it in VSCode,

-Then, install SFML using homebrew
+install SFML using homebrew

 ```
 brew install sfml